carlosdavila91/santboi/README.md

 The City Hall of Sant Boi de Llobregat (Catalonia) asked to the Universitat Politècnica de Catalunya for a study on the Energy Efficiency of buildings in certain districts of the town.

+Buildings taken into account for the study are those which were built before 1980, according to the reasons given in the previous introduction.

-An exploratory analysis of data collected on buildings is presented here.
+Data were collected from more than 800 buildings.
+An exploratory analysis of the variables collected on the buildings is presented here.

 ## Exploratory Data Analysis